 The W.H.O. reports that as of March 21, there are 2 candidate vaccines in the clinical evaluation phase, and 48 candidate vaccines in preclinical evaluations.

 Ways to get information

 The W.H.O has partnered with Facebook and Whatsapp to provide alert messages through Whatsapp.
 This can be accessed via the W.HO. website.

 The W.H.O has OpenWHO Massive Online Open Courses for COVID-19, including one on hygiene measures to prevent infection and how to implement them.

 For a lot of people, isolation is hard, without a doubt.
 It’s not going to last forever, though.
-This is necessary to slow down the spread.
+This is necessary to “flatten the curve” and slow down the spread.
 Once it’s more contained and testing is scaled up, the public health folks will be able to start doing the same thing they do with TB or measles outbreaks – isolate the people who have it, trace any contacts they’ve had, and isolate those people too.

 In the meantime, make sure you’re getting your information from reliable sources.
 And while some politicians may be reliable if they stay on script, the people that actually know what they’re talking about are the public health experts.

 There’s more on pubic health in the Science Corner.

 I’ve put together a COVID-19 coping toolkit with some resources to help with managing the stress of the current pandemic.